N129BZ/chartmaker/README.md

 ]
 ```
 #### Additional information
 The chart zip files are downloaded from the FAA digital raster chart repository and unzipped.
-After the unzipping process all of the the resultant GEOtiff image names (and their matching tfw world files) are "normalized" to all lower-case filenames with underscores in place of dashes and spaces and any apostrophes removed.
+After the unzipping process all of the the resultant GEOtiff image names (and their matching tfw world file names) are "normalized" to all lower-case filenames with underscores in place of dashes and spaces and any apostrophes removed.
 This simplifies the down-stream processing of these files since **GDAL** can interpret spaces as argument separators.

 ### ToDo: